The Disadvantages of Deck Boats Compared to Pontoons and Runabouts

 That being said, no boat is perfect.
 There's never going to be a boat that meets all of your needs for life, simply due to the fact that your needs might change.
 This means that you need to go with a boat that meets the majority of your needs or is capable of being upgraded to a point where it can give you what you need.

-Pontoons are more on the slow, spacious, hard-to-maneuver side of things, while runabouts are fast, less spacious and highly maneuverable.
+Pontoons are more on the slow, spacious and hard-to-maneuver side of things, while runabouts are fast, less spacious and highly maneuverable.

-When it comes down to it, these are the key things you need to know about deck boats and their disadvantages, compared to both pontoons and runabouts.
+When it comes down to it, these are the key things you need to know about deck boats and their disadvantages as compared to both pontoons and runabouts.

 Let's make one thing clear: A deck is most certainly not a speed boat.
 We know and love deck boats for their spacious layouts, not their speed.

 You're not going to be able to pull off any high-speed chase scenes like in the movies in a deck boat.

 While the motors might be powerful (and agile, depending on the model) and you could win a race with a pontoon any day, you're not going to break the sound barrier in a deck boat.
 If you have a need for speed, consider a speed boat.
 It's right in the name, after all.

 If you're looking to trade a bit of speed for comfort, style or a more spacious design, then you'll be pleased with a deck boat.